 But first, there’s some ferocious hugging and greeting to be done.
 You’d assume that the Rose City Knock-Out Ladies — all of us with our own unique diagnosis of Parkinson’s Disease — hadn’t seen each other for more than a day or two.

-We laugh and sometimes cry and hug some more and then we admire each other’s earrings — often a sparkling pair designed by one of our own — and see if someone has new workout gear.
-There’s always news to share, not always good.
-Then it’s suddenly time to head to the punching bags with the others.
+We laugh and sometimes cry and then we admire each other’s earrings and see if someone has new workout gear.
+There’s news to share, not always good.
+Then it’s time to head to the punching bags with the others.

 Away from the boxing gym, I suffer small losses all day long.
 My foot drags.
 I forget a word, my fingers clench and keep me from typing any faster than a key at a time.
 I remind myself to stand up, don’t give in to stooping, swing my right arm when I walk.
 Every day, I fight to do the easiest things: shower, get dressed — don’t get me started on sports bras! — hurry for the bus, and try to balance gracefully if I don’t get a seat.
 Every day I work at not falling into the laps of strangers.